 Rib Placement With Skull

 This tattoo has its own focus, with a skull emerging from behind and dark, ominous clouds.
-The tree itself is great, especially the gnarled looking area of the tree trunk and roots.
-It goes well with the skull theme.
-Also impressive are the dark clouds behind the skull.
-This is a darker Weeping Willow than the rest shown here.
+The tree itself is great, especially the gnarled-looking area of the tree trunk and roots.
+The twisted trunk, looming clouds, spooky skull (which could also be interpreted as a moon), and dramatic shading all work with one another to create an eerie image.
+This is a darker, more supernatural version than the rest shown in this article.

 Of course, the most prominent things about this tattoo are its size and its placement.
 The design starts right under the armpit and reaches all the way down to this individual's waistline.
 For more inspiration about tattoos on this area of the body, check out Rib Tattoo Information and Ideas.

 In the tattoo above, we have an interesting twist on the subject.
 The artist and designer decided to go with a dark, wide tree trunk at the center of the piece, with the branches spread out to the top and the sides.
 I think this is actually pretty cool, as it's a different interpretation of the tree than many other artists use.

 If you know you want to get a shoulder tattoo, but you're unsure about the design, here's an article on everything you want to know about shoulder tattoos.

 More Tree-Inspired Tattoo Ideas